Home

 Master of Science in Criminal Justice (Forensic Psychology degree Concentration):

-The Master Science in Criminal Justice (MS-CJ) is a professional practice degree program that attracts skilled managers, agents, and clinicians from many components of the criminal justice and juvenile justice systems.
-Combined with the faculty who direct and facilitate the educational experiences in the MS-CJ program, the school's talented and multifaceted students complete the mixture which creates an intellectual synergy found in few graduate programs.
-The faculty bring years of executive, operations-level, clinical, academic, and research experience in criminal justice to the graduate learning process in a way that sparks debate, fosters insight, and elicits innovation.
-Joint student-faculty collaboration on learning projects is a common occurrence.
+The Master of Science in Criminal Justice (MSCJ) is a professional practical degree program that attracts skilled managers, agents, and clinicians from many components of the criminal justice and juvenile justice systems.
+Combined with the faculty who direct and facilitate the educational experiences in the MSCJ program, the school's talented and multifaceted students complete the mixture and create an intellectual synergy that’s found in very few graduate programs.

 Bachelor's Degree in Forensic Psychology: